lennartkrebs/stemsmith/README.md

 [![CI](https://github.com/lennartkrebs/stemsmith/actions/workflows/ci.yml/badge.svg)](https://github.com/lennartkrebs/stemsmith/actions/workflows/ci.yml)
 [![Pages](https://github.com/lennartkrebs/stemsmith/actions/workflows/deploy-frontend.yml/badge.svg)](https://github.com/lennartkrebs/stemsmith/actions/workflows/deploy-frontend.yml)

-Stemsmith is a C++20 library and service facade for Demucs-powered music stem separation.
+Are you also tired of SaaS stem splitters that meter you by the minute or cap tracks per month?
+Stemsmith is the “runs on your box” answer: a C++20 library and service facade for Demucs-powered music stem separation.
 It wraps model caching, audio I/O, and job orchestration behind a small API that can be embedded in apps or invoked from examples.
 Inference is powered by the bundled demucscpp backend.
+It may not be the fastest on every setup, but the only thing it costs you is time, not surprise invoices.

 ## Build
 ```bash